Space 220 Restaurant

 Space 220 Restaurant is a theme restaurant at Epcot, one of the four main parks at Walt Disney World in Bay Lake, Florida, United States.
 Run by the Patina Restaurant Group, it was established on September 20, 2021, as a space-themed restaurant.
-It is modeled after a space station and has simulated daytime and nighttime views of the Earth inside the dining area.
+It is modeled after a space elevators habitable portion at the top, and has simulated daytime and nighttime views of the Earth inside the dining area.
 Guests are brought into the dining area through a simulated journey 220 miles (355 km) up to Centauri Space Station using a space elevator known as the Stellarvator.

 The table-service restaurant serves modern American cuisine.
 The dishes served have themed names such as Space Greens (salad), Starry Calamari, and Neptune Tartare (yellowfin tuna).
 The restaurant serves Atmospheric Spirits, alcoholic beverages with names such as Celestial Cosmopolitan (vodka), Stargarita (margarita), and Jupiter Fizz (gin).

 The restaurant has received generally positive reviews from critics.
 Most have applauded the experience, view, elevator, and theming, but some have criticized the food and price.

 History

 Space 220 is in World Discovery adjacent to the attraction Mission: Space.
 The restaurant was announced at the 2017 D23 Expo to be opening in late 2019 as a part of the new Epcot expansion, but the opening was delayed because construction on the restaurant stopped because of the COVID-19 pandemic.
 Before creating the Stellarvator, a simulated elevator taking guests into space, planners consulted with NASA engineers on the design of such a space elevator.

 Originally, Disney hired Theo Schoenegger to be the restaurant's executive chef; he was currently also the executive chef of other Disney restaurants such as Maria & Enzo's Ristorante and Enzo's Hideaway Tunnel Bar.
-After leaving Florida, Disney had to find a new chef within months of the original opening date.
+After Schoenegger left Florida, Disney had to find a new chef within months of the original opening date.
 Before the postponed opening, Disney hired Marc Kusche as the restaurant's executive chef.

 After construction in the park resumed on August 18, 2020, Space 220 would later open on September 20, 2021, for Walt Disney World's 50th anniversary.
 Reservations for Space 220 were not accepted until after the first week of the restaurant's opening, and queuing patrons faced wait times of five hours or longer during the first week, a longer wait than those of the park's attractions.
 Walt Disney World implemented a virtual line queue similar to that of the old virtual queue for the attraction Star Wars: Rise of the Resistance so that guests could walk around the park while waiting.
 The restaurant's food director later said that Space 220 would change its menu twice per year.